Congress approves bill to make Juneteenth a federal holiday

-WASHINGTON (AP) — The United States will soon have a new federal holiday commemorating the end of slavery in the nation.
+WASHINGTON (AP) — The United States will soon have a new federal holiday commemorating the end of slavery.

-The House voted 415-14 Wednesday to make Juneteenth, or June 19th, the 12th federal holiday.
-The bill now goes to President Joe Biden’s desk to be signed into law.
+The House voted 415-14 on Wednesday to make Juneteenth, or June 19th, the 12th federal holiday.
+The bill now goes to President Joe Biden’s desk, and he is expected to sign it into law.

-Juneteenth commemorates when the last enslaved African Americans learned they were free.
-Confederate soldiers surrendered in April 1865, but word didn’t reach the last enslaved Black people until June 19, when Union soldiers brought the news of freedom to Galveston, Texas.
-That was also about two and a half years after the Emancipation Proclamation freeing slaves in the Southern states.
+Juneteenth commemorates June 19, 1865, when Union soldiers brought the news of freedom to enslaved Black people in Galveston, Texas — two months after the Confederacy had surrendered.
+That was also about 2 1/2 years after the Emancipation Proclamation freed slaves in the Southern states.

 It’s the first new federal holiday since Martin Luther King Jr. Day was created in 1983.

 “Can you imagine?” said the rather short Jackson Lee.
-“I will be standing maybe taller than Senator Cornyn, forgive me for that, because it will be such an elevation of joy.”
+“I will be standing maybe taller than Sen. Cornyn, forgive me for that, because it will be such an elevation of joy.”

 The Senate passed the bill a day earlier under a unanimous consent agreement that expedites the process for considering legislation.
 It takes just one senator’s objection to block such agreements.

 “Please, let us do as the Senate.
-Vote unanimously for passage,” Rep. David Scott, D-Ga., pleaded at one point with his colleagues.
+Vote unanimously for passage,” Rep. David Scott, D-Ga., pleaded with his colleagues.

+The vote comes as lawmakers struggle to overcome divisions on police reform legislation following the killing of George Floyd by police and as Republican state legislators push what experts say is an unprecedented number of bills aimed at restricting access to the ballot box.
+While Republicans say the goal is to prevent voter fraud, Democrats contend that the measures are aimed at undermining minority voting rights.

+Several members of the Congressional Black Caucus took to the floor to speak in favor of the bill.
+Rep. Bonnie Watson Coleman, D-N.J., said she viewed Juneteenth as a commemoration rather than a celebration because it represented something that was delayed in happening.

+“It also reminds me of what we don’t have today,” she said.
+“And that is full access to justice, freedom and equality.
+All these are often in short supply as it relates to the Black community.”

 The bill was sponsored by Sen. Edward Markey, D-Mass., and had 60 co-sponsors.
-Democratic leaders moved quickly to bring the bill to the House floor.
+Democratic leaders moved quickly to bring the bill to the House floor after the Senate’s vote the day before.

 Some Republican lawmakers opposed the effort.
 Rep. Matt Rosendale, R-Mont., said creating the federal holiday was an effort to celebrate “identity politics.”